This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 366-9000.

-Edie Brickell and Steve Martin's bluegrass musical is like a fairy tale where not every wish comes true, set in North Carolina, that touches on love, redemption and reconnection.
+Edie Brickell and Steve Martin’s bluegrass musical is like a fairy tale where not every wish comes true.
+Set in North Carolina, the show touches on love, redemption and reconnection.
 Runs through Jan.
-11
+11.

 Celebration Concert